1983 Arizona copper mine strike: Background

+Company PR efforts

 Company chairman George B. Munroe decided to hold a series of "town hall meetings" to talk directly to the workers.
 "The copper you produce here," he told the miners, had to compete with copper produced in Canada, South America, Africa, Asia, Europe, and Australia.
 Essentially the price for copper is the same all over the world.
 And no U. S. producer can continue operating for very long when its cost of producing a pound of copper approaches or exceeds the price for which it can be sold.
 Munroe also pointed out that Arizona miners wages had risen at an annual rate of nearly 15 percent during the 1970s, while the average U. S. manufacturing employee had seen only a 10 percent increase.
 "The same eight dollars that Phelps Dodge pays for forty minutes of work", Munroe went on to say, "would buy more than a full shift of work from the average mining employee at a large South American copper company."
 Many of the unions in other industries had already agreed to pay cuts.
 Munroe said that the copper industry could be no exception.

 Although copper prices remained stagnant throughout 1982, Phelps Dodge ended its shutdown, calling more than half the work force back about five months after Munroe's visits.
 All of the other copper companies continued their shutdowns.

 Phelps Dodge lost money in 1982, which added to its debt burden.
 Other copper companies were then owned by large oil companies (Anaconda was owned by Atlantic Richfield, Cypress by Standard of Indiana, and Kennecott by Standard of Ohio) and could sustain losses, but Phelps Dodge was by itself.
 With no expectation of higher copper prices for years to come, management concluded that to survive, Phelps Dodge needed a long-term plan to reduce labor costs.
 To accomplish that, it determined to eliminate the cost-of-living adjustment (COLA) from the upcoming union contract.